 46. Two-Strand Twists on 3c Hair with Twirled Ends

-To get this shiny look, you will need a curl defining cream like Mizanni True Texture Curl Defining Cream to replicate this look.
+To get this shiny look, you will need a curl-defining cream like Mizanni True Texture Curl Defining Cream to replicate it.

 47. Chunky Two-Strand Twists on Stretched Hair